 The Sub-Fund actively selects companies with a low carbon footprint, companies with a high sustainability rating and solution companies, by solution companies it means companies that provide products and services that contribute to solutions to the world's climate and sustainability challenges (examples are companies whose key business is centered around investment themes like renewable energy, technologies for sustainable city development, circular economy and empowerment etc.).
 The Sub-Fund emphasizes companies with a high share of green revenue, as well as companies that intend in the future to be in line with the Paris Agreement, in accordance with the Science Based Targets Initiative.
-The Sub-Fund promotes a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding companies with activities linked to fossil fuels and companies that violate international norms and conventions related to environmental issues.
+The Sub-Fund promotes a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding companies with more than 5 percent of revenues generated from the production and/or distribution of fossil fuels and companies that violate international norms and conventions related to environmental issues.